suderman/janessa.ca/_books/1-sisters-in-the-west.md

 kobo: https://www.kobo.com/ebook/sisters-in-the-west
 ibooks: https://geo.itunes.apple.com/us/book/sisters-in-the-west/id1452120897?mt=11
 barnesnoble: https://www.barnesandnoble.com/w/sisters-in-the-west-janessa-suderman/1130364142
-nook: #

 ---

-Claire and Nellie Preston are sisters; but that’s about all they have in common!
+## Claire and Nellie Preston are sisters; but that’s about all they have in common!

 Claire, a regal disciplinarian, has always kept watch over sweet-and-innocent Nellie.
 So when Nellie decides to move to West Peaks, Alberta, all Claire can